christinachee/docs/deploy-on-your-cloud/local.md

 # Running locally with Docker

 Authgear is available as a Docker image.
-It depends on PostgreSQL and Redis.
+It depends on PostgreSQL (with pg_partman enabled) and Redis.
 To run it locally, the simplest way is to use docker-compose.

 ## Create the project directory